• Skip to primary navigation

 Homecoming

-5 Tips for a Smoother Homecoming Day
+5 Tips for a Better Homecoming Day at the End of a Deployment

-October 10, 2016 by Julie Leave a Comment
+June 9, 2023 by Julie Leave a Comment

-5 Tips for a Smoother Homecoming Day
+5 Tips for a Better Homecoming Day

 From the moment your service member leaves for a deployment, you start thinking of homecoming day.
 You dream about that day, you plan for it.
-You spend hours looking for the perfect dress, the perfect sign and you want everything to go as smooth as possible.
+You spend hours looking for the perfect dress, the perfect sign and you want everything to go as smoothly as possible.

 I have experienced four military homecomings plus all the random times we reconnected after a time apart.
 When I flew into Germany I was nothing but exhausted after the long flight with my toddler.
 Still, seeing my husband again after 4.5 months was everything.
 This was the first time we had ever been apart and we were finally back together again.
 I didn’t have a sign, I am not even sure I cared what I was wearing but I was back in his arms and everything felt normal again.